 Can I tell you what arrived from Amazon today?
 A box containing a tea pot, an electric toothbrush and not-so-cute sandals with arch support for walking the dog.
 Yes, I ordered all of these things for myself, and apparently, I am twenty-six going on seventy.
 If I continue at this rate, I’ll be plodding through the neighborhood in orthopedic shoes in no time.
 I can see myself getting dragged along by a gaggle of adopted black and white mutts.
 Cupcake, Crumpet, slow down!
 C’mon, Cookie!

 In my mind, if there’s one meal that can slow aging, it’s the kale salad.
 Poor Ponce de León traveled to the Americas in search of the fountain of youth and it was growing right under his feet in Europe all along.
-Kale is an exceptional source of vitamins A and C, chlorophyll and betacarotene (source), so it’s no surprise that kale salads make my belly happy and my skin glow.
+Kale is an exceptional source of vitamins A and C, chlorophyll and betacarotene (according to The New Whole Foods Encyclopedia), so it’s no surprise that kale salads make my belly happy and my skin glow.

 Today’s salad is not the first kale salad I’ve posted on this little blog, and it definitely won’t be my last.
 I won’t stop until every visitor knows how to make a great kale salad!